Get instant quote

 3D printing in practice: Printing parts for satellites

-Satellite designs include geometrically specific brackets that link the body of the satellite with reflectors and feeder facilities mounted at each end.
-Manufacturing these critical brackets comes with two distinct challenges.
+Satellite designs include geometrically specific brackets that link the satellite bus to reflectors and feed assemblies at each end.
+Producing these critical brackets presents two primary challenges.

 This satellite frame was printed using titanium.
 Image courtesy of Airbus.